sAurangzaib/Portfolio/README.md

 * Discover new recommendations, that will turn into the discovery of new experiences.

 ### My Role ###
-Worked with team coordination.
-Worked on different modules like Unit testing, UI testing, Custom camera, and Posting scenarios as well.
+Developed different modules like Unit testing, UI testing, Custom camera, and Posting scenarios as a part of highly professional team.

 ### Technologies ###
 * Swift